 SQL Server, on the other hand, provides technical notes, bug descriptions, scripts, patches, and updates without any additional charges.
 However, the error handling capabilities in SQL Server are not very elaborate as SQL Server executes each command separately and so it is quite difficult to rectify any errors encountered in the process.

-8) Oracle vs SQL Server: Data Accessing Methods
+8) Data Accessing Methods

 Oracle makes use of bitmaps and indexes to access data in its database.
 Also, data values are only changed after an explicit commit statement.
 This ensures consistency of data and helps rollback transactions to their previous state, in case any errors are faced.